 - 9. Select the settings on the Wireless LAN menu as necessary for your network. - 10.
 When you finish selecting settings, select Complete and follow the on-screen instructions to save your settings and exit the menus.

-After you complete the wireless settings for your projector, you need to select the wireless network on your computer.
+After you complete the wireless settings for your projector, you need to select the wireless network on your computer, or iOS or Android device.

 Wireless LAN Menu Settings

 Wireless LAN Menu Settings